tyleragreen/df-gtfs/README.md

 The differences between the various agencies `schema.sql` files is based on the different optional fields and file in an agency's feed.
 The columns in a table should match with the header row of a GTFS file.

-A potential future enhancement is a pre-processing script which builds a `schema.sql` file for a given GTFS feed based on the presence of optional fields and files.
+There is also a pre-processing script which builds a `schema.sql` file for a given GTFS feed based on the presence of optional fields and files.

 ## Usage